mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_overridden.md

 and so on.

-## `MulleObjCObjectSearchClobberChain`
+## `MulleObjCClassSearchInstanceClobberChain`

-If a class wants to call all `foo` defined by itself and its categories, it can use `MulleObjCObjectSearchClobberChain`.
+If a class wants to call all instance methods `foo` defined by itself and its categories, it can use `MulleObjCClassSearchInstanceClobberChain`.
 This function will add the implementations of **Y**, **X** and **B** to an array of type `IMP` - in that order.